jackbustertann/cardiovascular_disease_detection/README.md

 <img src="/images/precision_recall_plot.png" width="700"/> <br/><br/>

 Using the graph above, it was decided that the **Logistic Regression** model had the best precision recall trade-off compared with all the other models tested.
-In addition to this, it was also desirable for the final model to have parametric form so that relative importance of each feature could be easily interpreted.
+In addition to this, it also had a parametric form meaning that the relative importance of each feature could be easily interpreted.

 <img src="/images/lr_coefficients.png" width="550"/> <br/><br/>

 ## Conclusions

+- Models generally had a bias towards precision, even when the probability threshold was set well below 50%.
+This suggests that the features used to train the models were not preditive enough for detecting disease with a sufficient level of confidence.
+To address this limitation in the data, more specific categories for alcohol consumption, smoking level and activity level should be provided to patients in future surveys. <br/><br/>
+- Systolic blood pressure, age and cholesterol level consistently appeared amongst the top three features for most models.
+Using this information, healthcare institutions could provide targeted health advice to people over the age of 40 to reduce their likelihood of disease.